 Do not react to those who bring up your past mistakes, and let their comments sulk in silence.
 Not providing a reaction is the most effective method in getting people to stop bringing up what you don’t want them to.
 The lack of reaction is exactly that, don’t let others see you bothered by or agreeable towards the reminiscing of your most embarrassing moments.
 Treat them as mere moments stuck in time, and don’t allow them to travel with you through it.

 The Mental State You Held Prior – Press the Restore Button

-The content at hand will save you from doing so, thereby commit your undivided attention to productive things.
-Once the ball of productivity begins to roll again, your embarrassing moment will likely be forgotten and overlooked.
+The content at hand will save you from reliving the moment over and over, thereby commit your undivided attention to productive things.
+Once the ball of productivity begins to roll again, your embarrassing moment will be likelier to be forgotten and overlooked.
 Productivity is the antidote to embarrassment, so make sure you bounce back strong in any setting that you’re in.
-Provide something of value as soon as the embarrassment has seized, and get everyone around you focused back to the business at hand.
+Provide something of value as soon as the laughter has seized, and get everyone around you focused back to the business at hand.

 As a leader, the traits of placing distractions aside will garner you respect.
 There is no greater distraction than committing an utterly embarrassing act.
 Your image of composure takes a hit, and it is up to you whether or not you bounce back from it.
 Your first step should be to let go of the control you had in that specific situation and laugh at yourself.
-Don’t ignore embarrassing moments and don’t live inside them for too long.
-Press a switch inside your mind to forget and focus back to what is productive for yourself and others.
+Don’t ignore embarrassing moments but don’t live inside them for too long.
+Press a button to forget, and focus back to what is productive for yourself and others.